ElPapi42/SentimentAnalysisClassifier/README.md

 # SentimentAnalysisClassifier
 Sentiment Classifier for IMDB Review Dataset

 This Experiment show all the process done for reach some close SotA on sentiment analysis using IMDB Dataset.
 From EDA to Model Definition And Fitting.
 The Dataset was divided in 3 parts, Training(45k examples), Evaluation(2.5k examples) and Test(2.5k examples) sets.
+The model architecture features LSTM + Dense Networks, slightly regularized and Batch Normalized.

 The next link, redirect to Weights And Biases web page, where was logged the experiments results: https://app.wandb.ai/elpapi42/Sentiment-Analysis-Classifier?workspace=user-elpapi42